dolittle/Runtime/Documentation/Concepts/event_sourcing.md

 ![Basic anatomy of event sourcing](/images/concepts/eventsourcing.png)

-## Why not use CRUD?
+## Problem

-CRUD (create, read, update, delete) is a traditional model for dealing with data in many applications.
+A traditional model of dealing with data in applications is [CRUD](https://en.wikipedia.org/wiki/Create,_read,_update_and_delete) (create, read, update, delete).
 A typical example is to read data from the database, modify it, and update the current state of the data.
 Simple enough, but it has some limitations:

 - Data operations are done directly against a central database, which can slow down performance and limit scalability
 - Same piece of data is often accessed from multiple sources at the same time.
 To avoid conflicts, transactions and locks are needed